Skip to main content

 Starting Logic

-The starting logic defines how your agent handles conversations.
+The start mode defines how your agent begins handling a conversation.
 Choose one:

 Runbook